IkerGalardi/PBR-Renderer/README.md

 make clean && make
 ./bin/pbr
 ```

 ## Known issues
 * Nvidia users, im sorry!
 For reasons I don't really know, GLEW (the OpenGL loader) does not find any OpenGL version on the system.

+## References
+* Great shout-out to the pages [learnopengl](https://learnopengl.com/) and [opengl-tutorial](http://www.opengl-tutorial.org/) for the great PBR theory and OpenGL tutorials.